EPA Approves Federal Registration for Over-the-Top Dicamba Application

 Its important to note that it's possible that access to these products may not happen immediately.
 Even though they are approved federally, it still has to go through registration in NYS.
 Discussions with industry folks who sell these products have shared that its unlikely these products will be registered and fully available for use in the 2026 growing season, as it will likely take 4-6 months to get NYS registration.
 While there is no longer restrictions on date of when these products can be applied, under this timeline, they'll likely become available too late this growing season to have an impact in your spray program.

-UPDATE as of 3/18/2026: Engenia has been registered by the NYSDEC.
+UPDATE as of 5/16/2026: Engenia, Styrax & Tavium has been registered by the NYSDEC.
 It is unclear at this if any dealers will be recieving product.
-For use, an annual training will be required from one of the three companies (Syngenta, Bayer, BASF).
-At this time, it appears that Sygenta is the only online dicamba training currently available for NYS growers.
+For use, an annual training will be required from one of the three companies (Syngenta, Bayer, BASF), which are now available online.

 Resources: